Bacio Divino Cellars - Janzen - Lucie - Pazzo

 One of California's most celebrated wine producers

-After moving back to Canada, he eventually received the equivalent of a master’s degree in business.
-Next, Janzen entered the family real estate business in Winnipeg, where he spent a number of years.
-The city asserted itself as a perfect setting for Janzen’s continuing interest in wines and great food.
+After moving back to Canada, he eventually received the equivalent of a master's degree in business and then entered the family real estate business in Winnipeg.
+The city asserted itself as a perfect setting for Janzen's continuing interest in wines and great food.
 His experience in Europe and his natural palate made him a serious oenophile and eventually the top wine taster throughout all of Canada.

-During all this time, Janzen continued his periodic visits back to Europe and to his favorite wine regions in France.
-He became particularly enamored with developments in Southeastern France where a close friend had produced the first Cabernet Sauvignon/ Syrah blend that was to astound wine critics everywhere and have an important affect on Claus Janzen’s upcoming wine career.
+During this time, Janzen continued his periodic visits back to Europe and to his favorite wine regions in France.
+He became particularly enamored with developments in Southeastern France where a close friend had produced the first Cabernet Sauvignon/Syrah blend that was to astound wine critics everywhere and have an important affect on Claus Janzen's upcoming wine career.

-Sometime in the mid to late 1980’s, Janzen and his family were introduced to Napa Valley.
-Napa compared favorably to the bucolic French countryside the Janzens loved and the decision was made to move to Napa.
-Janzen was soon introduced to Caymus Vineyards’ owner Chuck Wagner, and a marvelous friendship quickly ensued.
+Sometime in the late 1980's, Janzen and his family first visited Napa Valley, which reminded them of the bucolic French countryside and the decision was soon made to move to Napa.
+Not long after, Janzen was introduced to Caymus Vineyards' owner, Chuck Wagner, and a marvelous friendship quickly ensued.
+It was Chuck who first established Janzen in the wine industry, offering him a position launching Caymus' international marketing reputation, a position Janzen held for eleven years.
+It was also Chuck who supported Janzen's decision to finally start a winery of his own.

-Janzen and his wife Diane are now celebrating Bacio Divino Cellars' 26th year, and continue to enjoy the critical accolades and marvelous ratings awarded by the wine community.
+Today, Janzen and his wife Diane celebrate nearly thirty years of Bacio Divino Cellars with continued critical accolades and marvelous ratings by the wine community.
+Cheers to our Diamond Plus!
+Wine Club members!

 Kirk Venge - Winemaker